pulibrary/pul_library_drupal/README.md

 # Library Site

-library.princeton.edu is supported by this repo.
+https://library.princeton.edu/ is supported by this repo.

 ## Before deploying main Library Drupal to production